krocon/files-and-folders-mr/README.md

 > **The Next-Generation File Manager** - A powerful, AI-enhanced orthodox file manager that revolutionizes how you
 > interact with your files and folders.

-## ✨ Why Choose Files and Folders MR?
+## ✨ Why Choose Files and Folders?

-**Files and Folders MR** isn't just another file manager—it's your intelligent file management companion.
+**Files and Folders** isn't just another file manager—it's your intelligent file management companion.
 Built with cutting-edge technology and powered by AI, it transforms mundane file operations into effortless, intelligent workflows.

 ### 🚀 **Key Highlights**